 Make sure your butter and bourbon are cold for the pie crust.
 This will help to make the best pie crust.
 If your butter is too warm, the crust can be really difficult to work with.

-Do not overbake the pie.
-Overbaking this pie will completely ruin the filling.
+Do not over bake the pie.
+Over baking this pie will completely ruin the filling.
 The center will end up being the consistency of scrambled eggs instead of thick and gooey.
-You'll know the pie is done baking when the outside edges of the pie are set, but a large portion of the center is very jiggly.
+You’ll know the pie is done baking when the outside edges of the pie are set, but the center is still jiggly.
 Usually 40 minutes at 350 degrees is the perfect amount of time!
+39-43 minutes.

 Maple Bourbon Pecan Pie (No Corn Syrup!)